Wild Edibles: Sumac Berries

 How to Harvest and Preserve Sumac

-Harvesting your own sumac berries is easy.
-Staghorn sumac grows wild throughout the Great Plains and the eastern half of the United States.
-If you live in the western half of the United States, or you can’t find any sumac growing nearby, it’s very easy to grow your own.
+Harvesting your own sumac berries is simple.
+Staghorn sumac grows abundantly in the Great Plains and the eastern half of the United States.
+If you reside in the western half of the United States or cannot locate sumac nearby, cultivating your own is a straightforward process.
 These small trees are drought-tolerant, and they’ll handle a wide range of temperature zones.

-To find sumac, look along the edges of woods, roadways* and along banks and other non-wooded but unmaintained areas.
-Staghorn sumac trees are short – between five and 15 feet tall – and the branches have between 4 and 15 pairs of long, pointed leaves.
-The most prominent feature is the clusters of bright red berries that top the trees in the late summer and early fall.
+To find sumac, search along the edges of woods, roadways, and areas that are not wooded but are not maintained.
+Staghorn sumac trees are relatively short, measuring between five and 15 feet tall, and their branches have 4 to 15 pairs of long, pointed leaves.
+The most notable feature is the clusters of bright red berries that adorn the trees during late summer and early fall.

 Not Poison Sumac

-Staghorn sumac is not to be confused with poison sumac.
-If you’re worried about accidentally picking poison sumac berries, just remember that poison sumac berries are white, not red.
-In fact, many Staghorn sumac plants have been mistakenly taken down in the belief that they are poisonous.
-In addition, poison sumac normally grows in swampy areas, so if you stick to the dry areas that Staghorn sumac prefers, you’re unlikely to ever run across a poison sumac tree.
+Staghorn sumac should not be mistaken for poison sumac.
+To differentiate between the two, remember that poison sumac berries are white, while Staghorn sumac berries are red.
+Unfortunately, many Staghorn sumac plants have been wrongly removed due to the misconception that they are poisonous.
+However, it’s worth noting that poison sumac typically thrives in swampy areas.
+Therefore, if you stick to the dry areas that Staghorn sumac prefers, you won’t come across a poison sumac tree.

-To harvest the berries, simply cut the clusters, called “bobs” away from the trees.
-Roll a couple of the velvety berries between your fingers and then give your finger a lick – you’ll taste the tartness!
-You can use the berries as they are, or you can dry them for use throughout the winter.
-If you choose to dry them, dry the entire cluster with a dehydrator or under heat lamps overnight.
-Ovens usually can’t heat low enough to dry them gently (125º-150º).
+To harvest the berries, cut the clusters called “bobs” away from the trees.
+Roll a couple of the velvety berries between your fingers and give them a taste – you’ll experience their tartness!
+You can use the berries as they are or dry them for winter use.
+If you choose to dry them, use a dehydrator or heat lamps to dry the entire cluster overnight, as ovens usually can’t reach low enough temperatures (125º-150º).
 Once dry, use a blender to separate the dried berries from the seeds and sticks.
-Then you’ll be able to sift the sumac powder through a fine mesh strainer for later use.
+Then, sift the sumac powder through a fine mesh strainer for future use.

 Cooking with Sumac